Temporal Variational Implicit Neural Representations: Experiments

-The univariate imputation results in Table~\ref{tab:merged_results_imp} demonstrate the distinct advantages of our approach over gradient-based meta-learning, particularly in low-data regimes.
-With shorter signals $(L=200)$ and lower observation percentages $\tau_{\text{Test}}$, \ours\ consistently outperforms TimeFlow and performs on par or better for the majority of settings compared to SAITS, achieving up to $88\%$ improvement in MSE scores.
-In Solar-10 specifically, \ours\ achieves substantially lower error rates, with a MSE of $0.0383$ compared to TimeFlow's $0.3304$ and SAITS' $0.0660$ at $\tau_{\text{Test}}=0.50$.
-For longer signal lengths $(L=2K,10K)$, while TimeFlow shows stronger performance in the Electricity and Traffic datasets at higher $\tau_{\text{Test}}$ values, \ours\ \emph{maintain competitive performance while offering two crucial advantages: a unified model that handles all cases without per-case training, and efficient inference via gradient-free meta-learning that requires only a forward pass.} These results highlight how our variational framework effectively balances performance with practical efficiency, and excels in scenarios where data availability is limited.
-In Appendix \ref{appendix_b_visuals}, Figures \ref{fig:ours_electricity_200}-\ref{fig:ours_electricity_2000} demonstrate sample outputs generated by \ours.
+The results in Table~\ref{tab:merged_results_imp} demonstrate the advantages of our approach over gradient-based meta-learning, particularly in low-data regimes.
+With shorter signals $(L=200)$ and lower observation percentages $\tau_{\text{Test}}$, \ours\ consistently performs on par or better than all baselines, achieving up to $88\%$ improvement in MSE scores.
+In Solar-10 at $(L=200)$ specifically, \ours\ achieves substantially lower error rates, with a MSE of $0.038$ compared to TimeFlow's $0.330$, SAITS' $0.066$ and CSDI's $1.010$ at $\tau_{\text{Test}}=0.50$.
+At the highest missingness setting, $\tau_{\text{Test}}=0.05$, TV-INRs also performs best on average, though it is only comparable to TimeFlow on the Solar-10 dataset.
+As Solar-10 has significantly longer time series $(L=10K)$ and thus a larger number of training observations, results indicate that TV-INRs excels primarily in low-data regimes.

+For longer signal lengths $(L = 2K, 10K)$ and higher observation rates $\tau_{\text{Test}}$, TimeFlow demonstrates stronger performance on the Electricity dataset, while SAITS performs better on the Traffic dataset.
+Overall, \ours\ \emph{maintains competitive performance across all scenarios while offering two crucial advantages: it provides a unified model that handles all cases without requiring per-case training, and enables efficient inference through gradient-free meta-learning that requires only a forward pass.} These results highlight how our variational framework effectively balances performance with practical efficiency, and excels in scenarios where data availability is limited.
+In App. \ref{appendix_b_visuals}, Figures \ref{fig:ours_electricity_200}-\ref{fig:ours_electricity_2000} show sample outputs generated by \ours.